crasride/holbertonschool-system_algorithms/README.md

 <summary>What is backtracking, and why you should never use it:</summary>
 <br>

-Backtracking is a brute-force algorithmic technique where the system systematically explores all possible solutions to a problem by backtracking from suboptimal paths.
-While it can be effective for certain problems, it tends to be inefficient for many real-world scenarios due to its exhaustive nature.
-Backtracking may lead to high computational costs, especially when dealing with large search spaces, making it less practical for tasks like pathfinding in complex environments.
+`Backtracking` is a `brute-force` algorithmic technique where the system systematically explores all possible solutions to a problem by `backtracking` from `suboptimal paths`.
+While it can be effective for certain problems, it tends to be inefficient for many real-world scenarios due to its exhaustive nature. `Backtracking` may lead to high computational costs, especially when dealing with large search spaces, making it less practical for tasks like pathfinding in complex environments.

 </details>